Shock and grief in Italy as World Cup dream implodes

 Italy have played in the last 14 World Cup finals, winning two of them.
 In all, they have triumphed four times, a tally only exceeded by Brazil, who have won five times.
 Italy are the only former champions not to make it to next year's finals.

 "This is disgusting, the World Cup can't exist without Italy.
-It just can't exist," said Francesco Macella, a fan who was in Milan's San Siro stadium to watch as Italy failed to overcome Sweden in a tense 0-0 draw in the second leg of their European playoff, having lost the first leg 1-0 in Stockholm.
+It just can't exist," said Francesco Macella, who had watched in the San Siro stadium as Italy drew 0-0 with Sweden to lose the two-leg clash 1-0 on aggregate.

 Every four years, Italy has come together over the World Cup, putting aside its historic city-state rivalries to become a united nation for a brief moment in time, cheering on all the players regardless if they came from Milan, Rome or Naples.